 You're welcome to add your comments, email is the easiest way.

-How do you win our birthday gifts?
-Simply send us your name and email address (use the form here) and after the closing date, 3 May for the Membership pacakge, we'll pull the names of the lucky winners out of a hat (OK, use a random number generator but you get the gist!).
+Simply send us your name and email address and at the end of the month we'll pull the names of the lucky winners out of a hat (OK, use a random number generator but you get the gist!).

 Congratulations to CJS on their silver anniversary; what a wonderful milestone to celebrate!

-Bat Conservation Trust (BCT) was CJSís first featured charity in 2016; we couldnít have planned it better as that year was BCTís silver anniversary!
+Bat Conservation Trust (BCT) was CJS’s first featured charity in 2016; we couldn’t have planned it better as that year was BCT’s silver anniversary!
 It was really helpful to have a platform such as CJS where we could share the work that we do to protect bats and their habitats, both on the ground and behind the scenes.

 During our year we were able inform CJS readers about our National Bat Helpline, invite them to get involved in Citizen Science and illuminate what we do whilst bats are hibernating during winter.